ABC13 VAULT: Remembering the deadly Westchase Hilton hotel fire of 1982

 The scene outside the hotel was chaotic.
 Everyone who could help did.
 ABC13 photographers showed video of one man in a night robe holding an IV bag for a firefighter.

-As the fire department walked guests down a firetruck ladder, others performed CPR on those that had already been pulled from the fire.
+As the fire department walked guests down a firetruck ladder, others performed CPR on those who had already been pulled from the fire.

 The fire was started by a cigarette that ignited an upholstered chair in room 404.